jenkiim/portfolio-jennifer/docs/assignments/assignment3.md

 responses: set Response

+titles: responses -> one String

 responseTexts: responses -> one Text

 responseUsers: responses -> one User

-issueofResponse: responses -> one Issue
+issueOfResponse: responses -> one Issue

 votes: responses -> one Integer //*number of upvotes - downvotes*